Penn Orthodontics 1916-2016

 Academic Track: MSOB and certificate (3 years), DScD and certificate (5 years)

 All clinical practice for residents takes place in Penn Dental Medicine’s Brainerd F. Swain Orthodontic Clinic, a modern state-of-the-art facility that features 23 operatories.
 In addition, second-year residents participate in two rotations at The Children’s Hospital of Philadelphia in craniofacial and cleft palate.

 Application Deadline: September 1 — See Graduate Dental Education Programs Admissions Requirements and Procedures for detailed information and instructions.

-An applicant to be considered for admissions to the Pediatric Dentistry Residency Program requires:
+An applicant to be considered for admissions to the Orthodontics Residency Program requires:

 All application materials will be reviewed by the Orthodontic Program Admissions Committee.
 Late or incomplete applications will not be considered.
 Decisions to interview applicants will be made by the Committee and such decisions will be communicated to applicants directly from the Orthodontic Department.
 Qualified candidates are selected for an interview based upon the following criteria, but not limited to: past academic performance, class standing, motivation and interest, personal and career goals, experiences beyond pre-doctoral education, evidence of scholarly activity, letters of recommendation.

 Although the Graduate Record Examination (GRE) score is not a requirement for admission, GRE scores will be accepted for those applying to the Orthodontics Program.
 Please use the GRE Designated Institution (DI) Code Number 6962 and indicate Penn Dental Medicine as the official score recipient to submit score reports.